POS-Disease X

 JANUARY 2023 • The team held an online kick-off meeting to inform potential sites about the study, including its objectives, protocol, and site selection procedure.

-Patient recruitment data
+Patient enrolment data

 Publications